howhowlin1996/c-primerpractice/ch6/note.md

 * 2.execution operation inside the block
 * 3.return statement
 	* a.return the value
-	* b.transfer contro; out of called function back to the calling ones
+	* b.transfer control; out of called function back to the calling ones

 ```c++